KDE/documentation-docs-kdenlive-org/tips_and_tricks/scopes/histogram_working.rst

 We immediately notice two things:

 - The RGB peaks are at the same position, near the middle.
 The white wall is the brightest part, so these peaks are from the white wall.
 As they are not shifted, the white balance should be okay (the image confirms that).
-Note that the Hhstogram is not very accurate for white balance.
+Note that the Histogram is not very accurate for white balance.
 Later we will introduce a much more accurate scope.

 - The image is too dark.
 The brightest component, red, only reaches a value of 170.
 The white wall is actually grey.